Courts of Northern Ireland: High Court

-The High Court of Northern Ireland is split into three divisions: King's Bench Division, Family Division and Chancery Division.
+The High Court of Northern Ireland is split into three divisions: King's Bench Division, (Note: "NIKB" in court reports, or "NIQB" in relating to the "Queen's Bench Division" during the reign of Queen Elizabeth II.)
+Family Division and Chancery Division.
 The High Court is located in the Royal Courts of Justice, Belfast.
 There is a specialized commercial court track in the King's Bench Division, first established in 1992, known as the Commercial List.

 Crown Court

 The Crown Court hears more serious criminal cases.
 These are indictable offences and "either way" offences which are committed for trial in the Crown Court rather than the magistrates' courts.